Content Type: Gaming Guides

 How To Change Your Appearance

 So how about it?
-Have you ever wanted to change your appearance in Skyrim, and would you be willing to spend 1,000 gold to do so?
+Does it make more sense for you to change your character’s appearance with cheats or with the npc in Riften?
 Share you thoughts in the Speak Your Mind section below.
 Also, be sure to read about the upcoming Elder Scrolls Online character creation system.
-At first blush, the system seems very much like Skyrim’s, but with some enhancements.
+At first blush, the system seems very much like Skyrim‘s, but with some enhancements.
 Until next time!